 Why your business documents matter!

-This post is a shout out to virtual assistants - yep, you know who you are!
-If you are a VA, and you don't have your business documents lined up, this one is just for you!
+This post is a shout out to all of the incredible business owners running a service-based online business - yep, you know who you are!
+If that sounds like you, and you don't have your business documents lined up, this blog is just for you!

 Look, I get it.
 Starting an online service business comes with a truckload of things to think about.
 There's your business name, domain, social media accounts, deciding on services, putting your name out there.
 Then there's finding clients, winning work, getting insurance, getting your legals lined up....the list goes on (and on!).